Degas - Impressions of an Artist

 SYNOPSIS:

-He returns to Paris with an intensified drive to use his art, to not only break through the mountain of debt his family accumulated, but focus in a new direction, which leads him to be one of the founders of the Impressionist movement.
+He returns to Paris with an intensified drive to use his art to not only break through the mountain of debt his family accumulated but also focus in a new direction, which leads him to be one of the founders of the Impressionist movement.

 Bios: